Workday/canvas-kit/modules/layout/css/README.md

-# Canvas Kit Grid System
+# Canvas Kit Layout

-Canvas Kit Grid System is based on a 12 column grid.
-The Canvas Grid System uses the flexbox layout for positioning of columns.
+Canvas Kit Layout is based on a 12 column grid.
+It uses the flexbox layout for positioning of columns.

 ## Installation